 Examples of non-ionizing radiation include:

-The difference between these two types of radiation are the wavelengths, or how intense the energy of the waves are.
+The difference between these two types of radiation are the wavelengths, or how intense the energy of the electromagnetic waves, are.

-Luckily, tablets don’t emit this hyper-dangerous type of radiation, just the radiofrequency type.
+Luckily, tablets don’t emit this hyper-dangerous type of electromagnetic radiation, just the radiofrequency type.

 With that said, however, the radiofrequency radiation emitted by tablets still causes heating, and there are many studies done that suggest at high doses it can also be carcinogenic.

-Since radiofrequency radiation isn’t as high energy as ionizing wavelengths, it isn’t as immediately dangerous.
+Since radiofrequency radiation exposure isn’t as high energy as ionizing wavelengths, it isn’t as immediately dangerous.

 This would be true if we only used cell phones and tablets for a few minutes out of the day, but most people are on their devices for hours.

-Some studies indicate that even minor appliances and the electricity they emit — which is also low frequency like RF radiation — are possibly carcinogenic.
+Some studies indicate that even minor appliances and the electricity they emit — which is also an extremely low frequency radiation like RF radiation — are possibly carcinogenic.

 The difference between your fridge and your tablet, however, is that you don’t have the fridge inches from your face for hours a day, or sitting in your lap while you watch a movie.
-You certainly aren’t carrying your fridge around in your backpack or pocket, either, so with your tablet or phone, you’re constantly bombarded with RF radiation.
+You certainly aren’t carrying your fridge around in your backpack or pocket, either, so with your tablet or mobile phone use, you’re constantly bombarded with RF radiation.

 As we stated before, the potential for damage to your cells exists in both the energy-level of the radiation and the length of exposure.

-While tablets are not particularly energetic, most people have at least casual interaction with computers on a daily basis.
+While tablets, mobile phones are not particularly energetic, most people have at least casual interaction with computers or wireless device on a daily basis.

 Couple that with tablet use, either for leisure or in our jobs, and you have a tremendous amount of low-grade energy wavelengths bombarding our bodies on a daily basis.

-According to the World Health Organization, this can be potentially cancer-causing.
+According scientific evidence, to the World Health Organization, this can be potentially cancer-causing.

 Additionally, the rise of a specific type of brain tumor — glioblastoma— mirrors the increase in availability of tablets and cellphones.